StevenLambion/SwiftDux/README.md

 ## Actions

 An action is a description of how the state will change.
-They're typically dispatched from events in the application, such as a user clicking a button.
-Swift's enum type is ideal for actions, but structs and classes could be used if required.
+They're typically dispatched from events in the application.
+This could be a user interacting with the application or a service API receiving updates.
+Swift's enum type is ideal for actions, but structs and classes could be used as well.

 ```swift
 import SwiftDux